 SEPTEMBER: SOUP FOR OUR SENIORS.
-Food insecurity occurs when someone does not have access to food or goes hungry due to poverty or other challenges.
 Many older adults face food insecurity within our own community.
-This month, collected 751 cans of soup, 443 cracker packs, 779 snack packs, 530 note of encouragement.
+We collected 751 cans of soup, 443 cracker packs, 779 snack packs, 530 note of encouragement.
 130 bags that included 4 cans of soup, 2 cracker packs, 4 snacks and 4 notes of encouragement were distributed to low-income seniors in our community in partnership with the Mission Lexington Mobile Food Pantry.
-All overages were used to restock the Mission Lexington emergency food pantry.

 JULY: SCHOOL SUPPLY DRIVE.
-Foster children already experience enough challenges that differentiate them from their peers – having adequate school supplies shouldn’t be one of them.
-Though kids may not say so, knowing they can depend on a backpack full of supplies is comforting for them.
-Arriving equipped for the school day also helps them feel confident in their ability to function in the classroom.
-This month, we partnered with The Forgotten Initiative of Columbia, SC, a ministry dedicated to supporting the foster care community, to distribute the following school supplies to local foster youth: 1008 pencils, 180 pens, 28 markers, 164 erasers, 54 highlighters, 70 crayons, 36 pencils, 85 paper, 344 notebook, 212 folders, 240 hand sanitizers, 36 post-its, 58 glue/glue sticks, 74 index cards, 124 ear buds.
+We partnered with The Forgotten Initiative of Columbia, SC, a ministry dedicated to supporting the foster care community, to distribute our donated supplies to local foster youth: 1008 pencils, 180 pens, 28 markers, 164 erasers, 54 highlighters, 70 crayons, 36 pencils, 85 paper, 344 notebook, 212 folders, 240 hand sanitizers, 36 post-its, 58 glue/glue sticks, 74 index cards, 124 ear buds.

 MAY: BBQ For The Brave.
-Along with Sharkey’s Cuts for Kids-Lexington, we hosted our third annual Memorial Day BBQ to honor the brave men and women who’ve fought for our many freedoms.
+Along with Sharkey’s Cuts for Kids-Lexington, we hosted our third annual Memorial Day BBQ.
 Selling plates of pulled pork, beans, slaw and bbq hash, we raised $7,000 for Central Midlands Transitional Retreat.
-And we had enough “plate it forward” donations to provide the homeless veterans dinner that night and lunch the next day.
-We plan on hosting this event every year until there is not a single homeless veteran in our community.
+Plate it forward donations provided our homeless veterans dinner that night and lunch the next day.
+We’ll host this event every year until there is not a single homeless veteran in our community.